-- The nutrients… Yes, you can have a great diet as a vegetarian
+- The nutrients.
+Can I have a good diet as a vegetarian?

 The main elements of a good plant based diet is a high consumption of fruits, vegetables, whole grains and whole foods such as nuts, seeds, peas, beans and lentils.
 Nuts and seeds provide a good source of healthy fats and nuts seeds, beans and lentils provide a good source of protein.
 All in all, a plant based diet can provide an adequate amount of carbohydrates, fats and protein.
 Good quantities of fibre from these foods is also an important factor and will supply both soluble and insoluble fibre which is good for gut health.

 Other important nutrients are vitamins and minerals.
 Vitamin B12 is found in some fortified foods, for example breakfast cereals, it is also found in yeast extract and nutritional yeast.
+Nutritional yeast costs about £2.99/125g and is really versatile as it can be used in salads, soups, a substitute for cheese.
+For what looks pretty uninviting at first glance it is surprisingly tasty.
 Some fat spreads are fortified with Vitamin D as are some nut milks which may contain added Vitamin A and sometimes added calcium which is present in large amounts as in cows’ milk.
-Check the label to see what the nutritional profile is of your plant based milk some do not contribute much nutritionally.
+Check the label to see what the nutritional profile is of your plant based milk, some do not contribute much nutritionally.

 Finally going vegetarian shouldn’t be difficult, but careful consideration should be made when changing any diet radically.
 In time the body will become more efficient at absorbing nutrients such as iron, which can be difficult for the body to extract when red meat is routinely consumed.
 In the meantime fortified foods and supplements could be considered in the early stages.
 Consuming Vitamin C with plant based sources of iron helps with iron absorption.
 A glass of orange juice could provide this.
 Vegetarians are much more efficient at absorbing nutrients than carnivores.